 The relative conflict-free success of the transition of Bisie from a primary source of ASM conflict minerals to a certified exporter of clean tin and structuring its security and human rights risk strategies on the VPs is a concrete example of "work undertaken to maintain the Voluntary Principles as a leading multi-stakeholder initiative, aligned with international norms and best practice in the field of business and human rights."
-The overall strategy and tactics implemented by the Government of the DRC and ABM in relation to the transition from ASM to industrial mining were the subject of a third party expert report (which was inserted in ABM's 2019 Annual Report1), and validated by two in-depth site visit reports by Ambassador Vinalu Kakese, the National Coordinator in the DRC of the ICGLR, in 2019 and 2020.
+The overall strategy and tactics implemented by the Government of the DRC and ABM in relation to the transition from ASM to industrial mining were the subject of a third party expert report (which was inserted in ABM's 2019 Annual Report1), and validated by two in-depth site visit reports by Ambassador Vinalu Kakese, the National Coordinator in the DRC of the International Conference of the Great Lakes Region (ICGLR), in 2019 and 2020.